 HOW TO THROW THE PERFECT ICE CREAM SOCIAL

 It wasn't my birthday, but I felt like celebrating!
 I've always wanted to host an ice cream social, and had plenty of ideas of what I wanted to do.
 Summer is almost over, but there is still time to throw a social!
+Here are the best ice cream party ideas!

 I fell in love with Paperless Post's adorable ice cream social invitation and it was a free design!
 There were 2 color options, of course I chose the one closest to pink!